 Art + Design Program Highlights

-- Exhibitions – the Art Department provides opportunities for students at every level to exhibit their work either on or off campus.
+- Student Exhibitions – the Art Department provides opportunities for students at every level to exhibit their work either on or off campus.
 Each year-end art show features work from graduating art students.
 Students are involved in every aspect of the show from making the artwork to learning more about the business side of exhibitions, such as publicity, funding, and promotion.

 - Practica Program – students receive credit towards their degree for working alongside practicing professionals in various areas such as design, visual art, museums, and galleries.
 Students may also choose to work on one of several student publications for practicum credits.